-As with the pen identification, every effort has been made in this report to identify facilities and facility uses that are current as of 2015.
-The distinction between a lagoon, a settling basin, a settling pond, or an irrigation pond can be hard to clarify.
+As with the pen identification, every effort has been made in this section to identify facilities and facility uses that are current as of 2015.
+It can be difficult to distinguish between a lagoon, a settling basin, a settling pond, or an irrigation pond.
 Different professionals in this industry use different terms for different manure storage impoundments, and different impoundments may be used for different purposes at different times of year.
-In addition, producers may mix manure and water in additional impoundments before land application.
-NRAS has identified lagoon impoundments which are primarily used for storage of manure, as opposed to impoundments which are primarily used for storage of manure, as opposed to impoundments which are primarily used for storage of manure, as opposed to impoundments which are primarily used for storage of manure, as opposed to impoundments which are primarily used for storage of manure, as opposed to impoundments which are primarily used for storage of manure, as opposed to impoundments which are primarily used for storage in this report.
+In addition, producers may mix manure and water in impoundments before land application.
+NRAS has identified impoundments which are primarily used for storage of manure, as opposed to impoundments which are primarily used for storing irrigation water or which are used for mixing manure and water for land application.
+These impoundments (primarily used for storing manure) will be referred to as lagoons in this report.
 This difficulty in classification may result in impoundments being placed in the wrong category, despite NRAS's efforts at accuracy.

-Lagoon nitrogen concentrations depend on unit operations onsite and on-farm practices.
+Lagoon nitrogen concentrations depend on animal housing and facility cleaning practices as well as local environmental conditions.
 Variations can include the use of flush versus scrape systems to clean barns, the type and efficiency of solids separation systems used, whether and where irrigation water is mixed with manure for land application, and seasonal effects such as precipitation and evaporation rates.
 Lagoon nitrogen concentrations used in this report are based on 2 data sources.
-The first is a relatively large subset of farms in the GWMA (approximately 20) whose operators voluntarily shared lagoon nitrogen testing results with WSDA for this study.
+The first is a relatively large subset of farms in the GWMA (approximately 20) whose operators voluntarily shared lagoon nitrogen testing results with NRAS for this study.
 The second was EPA's lagoon testing results from 5 dairies sampled in 2010 (EPA 2013a).
 All testing results from these 2 sources were combined and averaged.
 The resulting nitrogen concentration is higher than lagoon nitrogen concentrations reported in other studies.